- ASSOCIATE PROFESSOR Structural and Chemical Biology

 Postdoc, Molecular Research Institute

 Dr. Filizola is a dedicated leader in computational biophysics of membrane proteins, with a special focus on the family of cell surface proteins called G protein-coupled receptors (GPCRs), which are the targets for about half of all currently used drugs.
 A second important line of investigation is on platelet integrin aIIbb3.
 Her computational methodologies are closely intertwined with collaborative experimental investigations to provide new and biologically relevant insights about the ligand-induced transmission of the signal from the exterior to the interior of the cell membrane, giving rise to new hypotheses to guide further experimental inquiry.
 Since the start of her academic appointment in July 2007, Dr. Filizola has been actively engaged in and is continuously making important contributions to academic research and educational activities at Mount Sinai as well as in the scientific community in general.
-As such, she has recently been elected a worthy recipient of the 2008 Harold and Golden Lamport Award for Excellence in Basic Research, a prestigious award given to tenure-track Assistant Professors at Mount Sinai who demonstrate exceptional potential for making significant contributions in the early stage of their academic career.

 2009 - present